bjarkt/proposition-evaluator/README.md

 **Designed to be run with Python 3**

 Input proposition using either words or symbols copied from Online Learning Initiative lesson.
 Default propositional variables should be p, q, or r, but any single lower case English letter works.
-Logical connectives: not, and, or, xor, nand, implies, biimplies.
+Logical connectives: not, and, or, xor, nand, (=>)implies, (<=>)biimplies.

 ### Example:
 ![Screenshot](https://github.com/shansteven/proposition-evaluator/blob/master/Screenshot.png)